FINTRAC

 Receipt of Funds

-Photo ID taken at the start of the relationship.
+Photo ID taken at the start of the relationship will be sufficient if both a driver’s license and passport image was taken.
 However, more verification is required when the Buyer sends the deposit to the Buyer’s brokerage trust account, for example:

-1. A second source of ID might be a utility bill that states your name and home address, or a bank statement.
+1. If only one government-issued photo ID was provided, a second source of ID might be a utility bill that states your name and home address, or a bank statement.
 The address on the statement should be the same as the address on the Contract of Purchase and Sale.
 If you provided your passport for the photo ID, you can now provide your driver’s license for the second piece of ID.
 Your agent will record this information on a FINTRAC form that will be kept confidential in their brokerage in preparation for the annual FINTRAC audit.
 All information you provide to your agent will be uploaded to the brokerage’s cloud and then deleted from the agent’s computer.

-2. When the buyer sends in the deposit, the buyer must send their agent proof of the deposit.
-Typically this proof will have an account number and that will also be entered into the FINTRAC form.
-If there was no account number on the proof then your realtor will also ask you for the account number and type of account the funds came from.
+2. When the buyer sends in the deposit, the buyer must send their agent proof of the deposit FIN TRAC document.
+Your realtor will also ask you for the account number and type of account the funds came from.
 You do not have to give this information, but the realtor is legally obliged to ask you for it and document your response.
 In addition, you may be drawing more attention to yourself by not providing the account number.
 Note: it is the realtor’s legal obligation to ask where the funds came from.

 Confidentiality